DataKind-DC/capital-nature-ingest/event_schema.md

 # WordPress Event Plugin

 capitalnature.org is hosted on WordPress.
 The site is using a WP events plugin to populate scraped events.
-That plugin expects our event data to be in a certain schema, which can be found [here](https://support.theeventscalendar.com/969953-CSV-file-examples-for-importing).
-I've reproduced the table below for convenience:
+That plugin expects our event data to be in a certain schema, which is documented fully [here](https://support.theeventscalendar.com/969953-CSV-file-examples-for-importing).

+## Schema

 |Field Name|Example Data|Field Type|Notes|
 |--- |--- |--- |--- |